Johnny Podres

-John Joseph Podres (September 30, 1932 – January 13, 2008) was an American left-handed pitcher in Major League Baseball (MLB).
+John Joseph Podres (/ˈpɑːdreɪz/ PAH-drayz; September 30, 1932 – January 13, 2008) was an American left-handed pitcher in Major League Baseball (MLB).
 He played in the majors from 1953 to 1969, spending most of his career with the Brooklyn/Los Angeles Dodgers.
 Podres won four World Series titles with the Dodgers.
 He is best known for pitching a shutout in game 7 of the 1955 World Series to give the Dodgers their first championship.